DOCKET

 Easley v.
 Town of Kingsford Heights, Indiana (U.S. Dist.
 Ct. – Nor.
 Dist. of Ind.)
 [Filed June 2023]

 The Town Council of Kingsford Heights, Indiana (a small town in LaPorte County) operates an official private Facebook “group” through which it posts information about its activities (including proposed ordinances and notices of council meetings) as well as other information of relevance to town residents.
 Because this group is “private,” Facebook users must request and receive permission to join the group.
 The Town has removed persons from the group, including our two clients, based on the fact that they have made statements critical of the Town’s leadership.
 The complaint alleges that this violates the First Amendment.
+A favorable settlement has been reached, and this case will be closed.

 ATTORNEY(S): Gavin M. Rose